temporalio/documentation/docs-src/python/how-to-test-cancel-an-activity-in-python.md

   - testing
 ---

-To cancel an Activity in Temporal, you can use the [`WorkflowHandle.cancel()`](https://python.temporal.io/temporalio.client.WorkflowHandle.html#cancel) method, which will send a cancellation request to the running Workflow.
+To cancel a Workflow in Temporal, you can use the [`WorkflowHandle.cancel()`](https://python.temporal.io/temporalio.client.WorkflowHandle.html#cancel) method, which will send a cancellation request to the running Workflow.

 ```python
 import asyncio